-All research projects (UG Dissertation & Project; MA Dissertation; PGR research; Staff research projects; etc) must undergo initial ethical review to ascertain whether they pose ethical problems (see the School’s Guidelines and Procedures Governing Ethics in Research for the procedures operative at each level of research at this initial stage).
+All research projects that involve human participants, material or data (UG Dissertation & Project; MA Dissertation; PGR research; Staff research projects; etc) must undergo initial ethical review to ascertain whether they pose ethical problems.
+The student or staff member carrying out the research must complete a copy of the School’s Ethics Review Application Form, and pass it on to either their supervisor (in the case of student research) or their Director of Research (in the case of staff research).
+Once the supervisor or DR has completed their section of the form it should be forwarded to the Chair of the School REC (see the School’s Guidelines and Procedures Governing Ethics in Research for further details about the procedures operative at each level of research at this initial stage).
 Because most research conducted in the School does not involve human participants in a significant sense, ethical review will normally not go beyond this initial stage.
-However, those students and staff conducting research projects involving human participants, material, or data in a significant sense must complete a copy of the School’s Ethics Review Application Form, which is to be submitted to the Chair of the REC, thereby initiating a second, formal review process.
+However, where students and staff are conducting research projects involving human participants, material, or data in a significant sense, submission of the Ethics Review Application Form to the Chair of the REC will initiate a second, formal review process.
 The REC will consider the ethical implications of the research projects submitted and render a judgement in each case.
 The REC meets in mid December, mid February, and early June.

 Membership of the School REC